 Offer strategies to improve children’s well-being and safety.

 Talk to the parents about each others’ parenting.

 Take steps necessary to protect children from serious harm.

 For many families experiencing intimate partner violence, strong partnerships and plans for supporting safety can help address risks that children face.
 Depending upon the level of risks, some families will require more intensive intervention.

 Some questions to explore

-- How does she/he perceive and respond to those risks?
+How do they perceive and respond to those risks?

-- How are her/his children doing?
+How are their children doing?
 At home?
 In school?
 In other relationships?
 How is their health?
 Have there been any dramatic changes in their behavior and/or actions?